-Group 1 – the Settings objects.
-This is where you will want to check and make sure your default account settings are correct because these records serve as the “source of truth” as transactions are entered into the system.
+Group 1 – Settings objects.
+It is important to check and make sure your default account settings are correct as these records serve as the “source of truth” when transactions are entered into the system.
 There is a lot to unpack here so we’ll do a deep dive into Business Groups and Items in future posts.
 Stay tuned!

-Group 2 – the Transactional objects.
-As things are sold in Fonteva, Sales Orders are created.
-Receivable Transactions get Invoices, and payments are tracked as Receipts and E-Payments.
-E-Payments refer specifically to credit card charges that are processed through Rapid Order Entry or the Fonteva Customer portal.
+Group 2 – Transactional objects.
+As items (membership dues, renewals, e-learning courses, etc.) are sold in Fonteva, sales orders are created.
+Receivable transactions become invoices, and payments are tracked as receipts and e-payments.
+E-payments refer specifically to credit card charges that are processed through rapid order entry or the Fonteva customer portal.

 Group 3 – Journal entries.
-If invoices are created or payments are applied, Transaction and Transaction Line records are created to track debits and credits for each transaction.
-This will be the information you are posting to your financial system.
+If invoices are created or payments are applied, transaction and transaction line records are created to track debits and credits for each transaction.
+This is the information you are posting to your financial system.

-- As you land on tabs, you can use List views to view different sets of records.
-If you land on a tab and do not see any records, use the down arrow next to “Recently Viewed” to select a different, predefined list view to view records.
-Once you have looked at a few records, the default “Recently Viewed” list view will start to show records.
+- List views are a way to view different sets of records when a tab loads.
+If you click on a tab and do not see any records, use the down arrow next to “Recently Viewed” to select a different, predefined list view.
+The default “Recently Viewed” list view will display records once you have looked at a few individual records.

 - You will find there are always related records.
-Sales Orders always have Sales Order lines that show the exact items related to the Sales order.
-Invoices are the same, and so are Receipts.
+Sales orders always have sales order lines that show related items, as do invoices and receipts.

 Now that you know where to go, we can turn to a more in-depth review of these objects, starting with an in-depth review of the Business Group record and all it contains.
 Watch this space for an in-depth overview of the Business Group record, including all the settings there as well as important related objects like Chart of Accounts, Payment Gateways, and Tax Locales coming in September.